jdc-cunningham/chrome-extension-notetaking-reminder-app/server/README.md

 I forgot the deal with the locked out issue, but if I encounter it again I'll write it down here

+Reason

+Oh yeah, nginx needs +x permission all the way to the base folder.

 ### NGINX server block

 ```